continuedev/amplified.dev/index.md

 **Actions to take now**

-- Commit to amplifying instead of automating developers and tell your team
+- Commit to a future where developers are amplified and tell your team
 - Ensure your AI dev system is modular and designed for user contribution
 - Set up a sustainable way to configure and roll out updates to your team
 - Make it easy to share prompts, context providers, slash commands, etc.